gvwilson/sdxjs/CONTRIBUTING.md

 1. We use [EJS][ejs] to create our website.
     Please write in Markdown where you can, and use HTML tags for special cases.
+    (Note that you cannot nest Markdown inside HTML.)

+1. Use first person plural ("we" rather than "you"), Simplified English (i.e., American spelling), and the Oxford comma.
+    Do not use exclamation marks—few things are actually that surprising the first time around, and none the second.

 1. Each lesson is in a file `./slug/index.md`, where "slug" is a hyphenated short name for the topic (e.g., `writing-functions`).